Greyhound racing in New Zealand: Criticism

-In August 2022, Newstalk ZB reported that Racing Integrity Board inspectors had found 15 greyhounds in "squalid" and "inexcusable" conditions.
+In August 2022, Newstalk ZB reported that RIB inspectors had found 15 greyhounds in "squalid" and "inexcusable" conditions.
 The kennel was fined and banned from racing for two years.

-In October 2022 Camorra Research Ltd delivered an independent review commissioned by the RNZSPCA, to analyse public opinion towards commercial greyhound racing among the New Zealand population.
+In October 2022 Camorra Research Ltd delivered an independent review commissioned by the SPCA, to analyse public opinion towards commercial greyhound racing among the New Zealand population.
 Of their representative sample of New Zealanders, 9% believed that racing greyhounds have a good life, and 74.8% indicated that "given the chance, they would vote in support of a ban on greyhound racing."

-In December 2022 the Racing Integrity Board presented its findings to Minister for Racing Kieran McAnulty.
-The Racing Integrity Board review finds improvement in ten out of fifteen areas, and concludes that progress is mixed and has not always met the RIB's expectations.
+In December 2022 the RIB presented its findings to Minister for Racing Kieran McAnulty.
+The RIB review finds improvement in ten out of fifteen areas, and concludes that progress is mixed and has not always met the RIB's expectations.
 It found that GRNZ had made significant progress reducing euthanasias, with 325 greyhounds being euthanised in the 2020/21 – 2021/22 seasons.
-174 of these were euthanised at a single kennel belonging to 'Trainer X'.
+174 of these were euthanised at a single kennel belonging to "Trainer X".
 This licensed person was spoken with.
 Thereafter, that kennel only euthanised six greyhounds in the first two quarters of the 2022/23 season.
 The Minister requested further information, and a supplementary report was received in March 2023.
 The supplementary report included options for the closure of the industry.

 In October 2023 both leaders of New Zealand's main political parties agreed that greyhound racing should be banned, in the TV1 leader's debate.

 In November 2023 trainer John McInerney was disqualified for a year after one of his greyhounds tested positive for methamphetamine and another was mistreated.
 McInerney's dogs had, on previous occasions, tested positive for procaine, heptaminol, codeine, hydroxystanolozol, caffeine and ketoprofen, although the Judicial Control Authority stated that there was no malicious intent and McInerney maintained a professional kennel of the highest standard.

-In an announcement on 10 December 2024, racing minister Winston Peters made good on the position expressed by National Party leader Christopher Luxon, most notably during the TV1 leaders debate prior to the 2023 general election, that greyhound racing should be banned.
+In an announcement on 10 December 2024, Minister for Racing Winston Peters made good on the position expressed by National Party leader Christopher Luxon, most notably during the TV1 leaders debate prior to the 2023 general election, that greyhound racing should be banned.